erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 Tools like [Chef Infra](https://github.com/chef/chef) allow you to write desired state functionality, but very often for situations where you must run a `shell` command, you have to figure out a way to only do this if the state has changed.
 Failure to do this will result in a non-idempontent chef configuration and can break tools like [ChefSpec](https://docs.chef.io/workstation/chefspec/).

-Macadmins on the CrowdStrike slack channel had found the following could tell them of the state.
+Macadmins on the CrowdStrike slack channel had found that the following could return the state of the network filter.

 ```shell
 sudo /Applications/Falcon.app/Contents/Resources/falconctl disable-filter